KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

 2. Set the `action` attribute's value to `https://formspree.io/youremail@example.com` replacing the `youremail@example.com` text with your actual email address.

-3. Add a `method` attribute to your `form` element with a value of `POST`.
+3. Add a `method` attribute to your `form` element with a value of **"POST"**.
 This is required to make the form work with Formspree.
 {% hint style='tip' %}Remember attribute values are always surrounded by double quotation marks! {% endhint %}

-4. Input fields are used to capture information.
-Add fields for a name, an email address and a message along with a **Submit** button.
+4. This form will have sections for a name, an email address and a message along with a **Submit** button.

-    1. Inside the `form` element type `div.form-group` and push the `tab` key to add the first form section.
+    1. Inside the `form` element type `div.form-group*4` and push the `tab` key to add the four form sections.

-    2. Next add a `label` element for the input field inside the form-group `div`.

-     1. Type `label`  and push the `tab` key
+    2. In between the first opening and closing form-group `div`, add a `label` element.
+Type `label`  and push the `tab` key

-     2. Inside the label's `for` attribute type "nameInput"
+     2. Set the label's `for` attribute value to **"nameInput"**

-     3. Add the text "Name" in between your label tags.
+     3. Add the text **"Name"** in between your label tags.

-    3. Just below the label element add an `input` element with the id of "nameInput".
-This will be where a user enters their name.

-     1. Type `input#nameInput.form-control` to create your input element with the id "nameInput" and class form-control
+    3. Just below the label element type `input#nameInput.form-control` then press the `tab` key to create your input element with the id **"nameInput"** and class form-control.

+     * Add a `name` attribute to that `input` element and set it's value to **"name"**

-     * Emmet will automatically add your `type` attribute and leaving it with the value "text" for our first input is perfect!
+     * Emmet will automatically add your `type` attribute and leaving it with the value **"text"** for our first input is perfect!

-     * Add a `name` attribute to that `input` element and set it's value to "name"
-    4. After the first form-group div add a second one.

-    5. Inside that form-group add a `label` element with a `for` attribute set to "emailInput" and the text "Email Address" in between the tags.
+    5. In between the opening and closing tags for the second form-group div, add a `label` element with a `for` attribute set to "emailInput" and the text "Email Address" in between the tags.

     6. After the label add an `input` element with an id of "emailInput" but this time set the `type` attribute to "email"

-    7. On that second `input` element add the `name` attribute and set it to "_replyto" and a `class` attribute of "form-control"
+    7. On the `input` element from the previous step, add the `name` attribute and set it to "_replyto" and a `class` attribute of **"form-control"**

     8. Finally we'll create the area for the message.
 After the second form-group div add a third one.